Does Real Estate photography seem overwhelming? Don’t worry, we have you covered!

 Finally, stay away from fish-eye lenses.
 Yes, it can make a small room look incredibly spacious, but a fish-eye lens also causes unrealistic proportions and expectations.

 Real estate photography can be a thriving business in some markets or a means of supplementing your income in slow portrait photography months.
 It can also an excellent way to make new contacts in your market.
-After practice and experimentation, consider adding it as a service to your business.
+After practice and experimentation, consider adding real estate as a service to your photography business.
 You might just unlock the door to your future passion!